 The preventive maintenance measures are designed to preserve and prolong the useful life of the property, minimize the incidence of failure through breakage of its component parts, and promote its full utility through maintenance of high standards of condition and performance.
 The preventive maintenance program includes the following:

-Provision of a proper environment for the preservation of the property, compatible with its use in performance of authorized research.
+Provision of a proper environment for the preservation of the property, compatible with its use in the performance of authorized research

-Cleaning and painting, or application of suitable preservative coatings to equipment, as required for surface protection and good appearance as well as proper storage and preservation of accessories and special tools furnished with an item of equipment but not regularly used with it.
+Cleaning and painting, or application of suitable preservative coatings to equipment, as required for surface protection and good appearance, as well as proper storage and preservation of accessories and special tools furnished with an item of equipment but not regularly used with it

 Routine daily cleaning and lubrication of metalworking machines.

-A thorough cleaning and lubrication is scheduled weekly.
-Removal of sludge, chips, and cutting oils from metalworking machines that are not used for an extended period of time.
+Thorough cleaning and lubrication are scheduled weekly

+Removal of sludge, chips, and cutting oils from metalworking machines that go without use for a month

-A constant surveillance by cognizant persons of all property, especially machine shop equipment and vehicles, for evidence of improper maintenance, malfunction, or wear, and the reporting of equipment shortcomings to their supervisors.
+A constant surveillance by responsible persons of all property, especially machine shop equipment and vehicles, for evidence of improper maintenance, malfunction, or wear, and the reporting of equipment shortcomings to their supervisors

-A periodic inspection and servicing of equipment to assure detection of maladjustment, wear, or impending breakdown.
+A monthly inspection and servicing of equipment to assure detection of maladjustment, wear, or impending breakdown

 2. Remedial Maintenance

 The remedial maintenance measures are designed to correct deficiencies in equipment as they become known.
-Remedial maintenance of property will include prompt replacement or repair of worn or broken component parts, except in cases where it is not economically advantageous.
+Remedial property maintenance will include prompt replacement or repair of worn or broken parts, except in cases where it is not economically advantageous.

 3. Capital Rehabilitation

-In the event that a piece of government-owned equipment needs major repairs to bring the item back to its original condition, the project director shall get permission from the contracting officer before doing the needed work.
+If a piece of government-owned equipment needs major repairs to bring the item back to its original condition, the project director shall get permission from the contracting officer before doing the needed work.

 4. Cannibalization of Government Equipment

-Cannibalization is the removal or exchange of parts or assemblies from an item of equipment to replace a damaged or worn out part or assembly of another item of equipment.
+Cannibalization is the removal or exchange of parts or assemblies from an item of equipment to replace a damaged or worn-out part or assembly of another item of equipment.
 In keeping with sound maintenance practices, cannibalization of a government property item must not be undertaken until approval is obtained from the appropriate government contracting officer.
-If necessary, assistance in gaining this approval may be obtained from Accounting and Financial Management.
+Assistance in gaining this approval may be obtained from Accounting and Financial Management, if necessary.

 E. Utilization of Government Property

-Government-owned equipment shall be used only for those purposes related to the assigned contract/grant and/or may be used for other research projects if it does not interfere with the use for the main project.
-Rental or use fees charged to non-federal grants and contracts is determined from historical costs to operate equipment (supplies and maintenance), and such charges must not exceed charges from local vendors that rent alike equipment.
+Government-owned equipment shall be used only for those purposes related to the assigned contract/grant and/or may be used for other research projects if it does not interfere with the main project.
+Rental or use fees, like supplies and maintenance, charged to non-federal grants and contracts are determined from historical costs to operate equipment.
+Such charges must not exceed charges from local vendors that rent similar equipment.
 These charges must be approved and reviewed annually or if circumstances change.
-The project director is responsible for determining minimum usage levels of government-owned property with an acquisition value of $5000 or more.
-If actual use drops below this level, an analysis of need shall be made, and retention justified.
+The project director is responsible for determining minimum usage levels of government-owned property with an acquisition value of $ 5,000 or more.
+If actual use drops below this level, an analysis of need and a justification for retention shall be made.
 If there is no longer a need for the item, the project director shall make it known to Accounting and Financial Management, where action must be taken to reassign the equipment elsewhere within the university complex or as directed by the appropriate government agency.

 F. Records This part establishes the minimum requirements for records to be kept and maintained on government property in the possession of the university and/or subcontractor as described in Federal Acquisition Regulation (FAR) 52.245-1.